 Exploration and evaluation expenditure is recognised in the consolidated statement of comprehensive loss as mineral project expenditures.
-Following the completion of the DFS for Songwe Hill on 5 July 2022, exploration and evaluation expenditure for Songwe Hill is being capitalised in accordance with IFRS 6 and the group's accounting policies.
+Following the completion of the Definitive Feasibility Study (the "DFS") for Songwe Hill on 5 July 2022, exploration and evaluation expenditure for Songwe Hill is being capitalised in accordance with IFRS 6 and the Company's accounting policies.